tchambon/Tensorboard-in-Fastai/README.md

 # How to use it

 [The demo notebook](https://github.com/tchambon/Tensorboard-in-Fastai/blob/master/Tensorboard%20for%20fastai%20DEMO.ipynb) shows how to use the callback.
-It's only a few lines of codes:
+It's only a few lines of code:

 ```
 # Tensorboard object: used to write the logs